artinmajdi/Project-Template-Manager/vscode-extension/README.md

 ## Included Template

-The extension comes with a default "template_example" that demonstrates a well-structured Python project with:
+The extension comes with a default "pythonic_template" that demonstrates a well-structured Python project with:

 - Standardized project layout
 - Configuration management